katiebuntic/intro-to-research-data-management-carpentries/README.md

 This lesson aims to teach those just starting to undertake research how to manage their data and files.

 ### Learning Objectives

-After following this lesson, learners will be able to:
+After completing this course, the learners should be able to:

 * Define research data and distinguish between different data types.
 * Structure research materials using clear file naming conventions and a logical folder hierarchy